 Traditional Māori Poi is a cultural dance, practiced by the Māori people of New Zealand.
-International Poi (including SpinPoi) is a form of exercise and play, with no specific cultural connection or meaning.
+International Poi (including SpinPoi) is a form of exercise and play practiced across the globe.

 Māori Poi are used as a way to embody Māori whakapapa (history), Māori culture, and tell Māori stories.